ejolly/pymer4/docs/contributing.rst

 Code Guidelines
 ---------------
+Please fork and make pull requests from the `development branch <https://github.com/ejolly/pymer4/tree/dev/>`_ on github.
+This branch will usually have additions and bug fixes not in master and is easier to integrate with contributions.

-- Please use the `black <https://black.readthedocs.io/en/stable/>`_ code formatter for styling code
+Please use the `black <https://black.readthedocs.io/en/stable/>`_ code formatter for styling code.

-- Please use `google style docstrings <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html/>`_ for documenting all functions, methods, and classes
+Please use `google style docstrings <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html/>`_ for documenting all functions, methods, and classes.

-- Please be sure to include tests with any code submissions and verify they pass using `pytest <https://docs.pytest.org/en/latest/>`_.
+Please be sure to include tests with any code submissions and verify they pass using `pytest <https://docs.pytest.org/en/latest/>`_.
 To run all package tests you can use :code:`pytest -s --capture=no` in the project root.
 To run specific tests you can point to a file or even a test function within a file, e.g. :code:`pytest pymer4/test/test_models.py -k "test_gaussian_lm"`

 Documentation Guidelines
 ------------------------